grame-cncm/faust/architecture/webaudio/README.md

 #### Using the lower-level API

 The **FaustModule** global is a promise defined in *FaustLibrary.js* file, that returns a Faust Wasm module when the code is ready.
-So something like the following lines has to be written, when `init` will typically create DSP factories :
+So something like the following lines has to be written, when `init` will typically create DSP factories, either monophonic or polyphonic ones:

 ```
 FaustModule().then((module) => { init(module); });